Realization of tropical curves in abelian surfaces: Deformations to general fibers

 \item For every vertex $v$ of $\Gamma$, we have

-where the sum is taken over all the edges connected to $v$. \end{enumerate} \end{lem} \begin{proof} Let $\tC_0\to C_0$ be the normalization map.
-Then $\omega_{C_0}$ is isomorphic to the pushforward of the sheaf of 1-forms on $\tC_0$ with logarithmic poles at the points lying over the nodes of $C_0$, such that the sum of residues at the two points lying over every node of $C_0$ is zero (cf.\ \cite[\S 10.2]{Arbarello_Geometry_of_algebraic_curves_II} and \cite[\S II.6]{Barth_Compact_complex_surfaces}). \personal{See also \cite[\S 3A]{Harris_Moduli_of_curves} and Lecture 3 of Temkin's lecture notes Topics in algebraic geometry Math 647 Spring 2013.} Let $\psi$ be an element in $H^0(C_0, \cN^{\vee}\otimes\omega_{C_0})$.
-Let $v$ be a vertex of $\Gamma$ and $e_1,e_2,\dots$ the edges connected to $v$.
-We denote by $C_{0,v}$ the corresponding irreducible component of $C_0$, and by $p_{e_1},p_{e_2},\dots$ the corresponding nodes.
-Since $\cX$ is the quotient of the (infinite type) toric variety $\tcX$, we have $\Theta_{X_0}\simeq N\otimes\cO_{X_0}$.
-So the restriction $\psi|_{C_{0,v}}$ is a differential form on $C_{0,v}$ with values in $N^\vee_\bbC$, and with possible poles at $p_{e_1},p_{e_2},\dots$.
-We define $u_{v,e_i}$ to be the vector valued residue of $\psi$ at $p_{e_i}$, for $i=1,2,\dots$
+where the sum is taken over all the edges incident to $v$. \end{enumerate} Here, the group structure on the maps is given by the pointwise addition. \end{lem} \begin{proof} Let $\tC_0\to C_0$ be the normalization map.
+Then, the dualizing sheaf $\omega_{C_0}$ is the invertible subsheaf of the pushforward of the sheaf of 1-forms on $\tC_0$ with logarithmic poles at the points lying over the nodes of $C_0$.
+Specifically, $\omega_0$ corresponds to those meromorphic forms whose sum of residues at the two points lying over every node of $C_0$ is zero (cf.\ \cite[\S 10.2]{Arbarello_Geometry_of_algebraic_curves_II} and \cite[\S II.6]{Barth_Compact_complex_surfaces}).
+Let us take be an element